sanger-pathogens/monocle/README.md

-# Junocle
+# Monocle
-Juno + Monocle: A tool to view the data from the Juno project (likely to be renamed)
+Monocle: A tool to view the data from the Juno project (likely to be renamed)

 ## Usage
 This tool is still experimental and likely to change, but currently consists of two deployable components: